Richard Laviolette: Career

-Laviolette's debut album was begun in the autumn of 2003 under the name Mary Carl, while he was still a student at Guelph.
+Laviolette's debut album began in the autumn of 2003 under the name Mary Carl, while he was still a student at Guelph.
 Mary Carl, the person whom the band was named after, reportedly resented the name.
 The album was recorded in the bedroom of friend Adam Scott, with Michelle Dyck contributing additional vocals.
 Incorporating guitar, cello, harmonica, piano, accordion, and floor tom, Mary Carl was released on April 1, 2005.

 His second album, A Little Less Like a Rock, a Little More Like Home, released on Burnt Oak Records in 2006.
 The album cover was silk-screened and machine-stitched by Laviolette and his friends, and his family sang group vocals on the track Fussin' and Fightin'.
 It reached spot 127 on the campus/community radio airplay charts in November 2006.
 The Exclaim! review of the album described Laviolette as an "old soul", with a voice that "can swing from a delicate whisper to a guttural bark in the same breath".
 The album also made a mark locally, with The Record in Kitchener saying Laviolette was on "the cutting edge of the local scene", along with James Gordon's son Geordie Gordon.

 Released in 2009, the rock album Aging Recycling Plant was recorded with Pinball House in Guelph by Dan Beeson with the backing band The Hollow Hooves.
-In a review of the album for Exclaim! by Vish Khanna referred to its lyrics as "too complex and artful to pigeonhole."
+In a review of the album for Exclaim!
+Vish Khanna referred to its lyrics as "too complex and artful to pigeonhole."
 Several of the songs had been inspired by Laviolette's on Six Nations of the Grand River land, supporting land reclamation efforts near Caledonia.

 Laviolette released the country-inspired album All of Your Raw Materials in 2010.
 It was recorded by Andy Magoffin at House of Miracles in London, Ontario.
 The Oil Spills, who played on and toured the album, included Jenny Mitchell, Geordie Gordon and Lisa Bozikovic.
 You've Changed Records re-released the album on vinyl in 2010.
 It was the first time the label had issued an album from outside of the labels founding group.

 Taking the Long Way Home was released in 2017, featuring piano by Lisa Bozikovic and backing vocals by Jessy Bell Smith.
 The album began as a project with his father, who had to step away to care for Laviolette's ailing mother who had Huntington's disease.
 The album was released by You've Changed Records and was produced by Andy Magoffin in Cambridge, Ontario.

 In addition to his own releases, Laviolette frequently collaborated with other artists.
 In 2007 the split EP Hands and Feats with Burnt Oak Records label-mate Jiaqing Wilson-Yang.
 They supported the release with a seven-week tour of the United States and Canada.
 We Wanna Know, a 2009 collaboration with Sarah Mangle, was followed by another tour and an opening performance at Electric Eclectics in Meaford, Ontario.